Adosh74/Property-Price-Prediction/README.md

 ## Server
 The server is implemented using Django.
-The server is hosted on Heroku.
+The server is hosted on Render.
 The link to the server is: https://price-prediction-3l6g.onrender.com/

 - The server is hosted on Render.com